- Admissions Requirements

 - Access to UA Transfer Peer Mentors

 - Access to a CatCard, UA library, UA email account, and other online resources just for students

 - Exclusive transfer events and activities at the UA and in Maricopa County

 **The Bridge scholarship is for current Bridge participants only and is guaranteed for students that have a minimum 3.00 recalculated cumulative college GPA and completed a minimum of 36 units at the time of UA admissions application.
 The scholarship is awarded per year and is available for two consecutive years (four semesters total).

 To join the program, you must be at least one year away from transferring to UA when you apply.
 This program does not apply to current/previous UA students or current high school students enrolled in dual enrollment courses.
 Once you're in the program, you must maintain a minimum 2.0 GPA and complete 6 or more credits per semester to maintain eligibility.

 Signing up for UA Bridge is free and easy.
-Start by creating and submitting a new application for UA Bridge.
+Click here to submit your online application today!
 There is a $25 charge for a CatCard (UA student ID card) if you choose to get one.